Walking from Tel Aviv Beaches to Old Jaffa Along the Promenade

 For more information: For more information, please click HERE to visit our private policy page.
 We can be reached at buzzinaroundtheworld@gmail.com.

 The Tel Aviv Promenade is a pedestrian path that runs from the Port of Tel Aviv to the Port of Jaffa.
-No matter the location of your hotel, as long as you are adjacent to the Tel Aviv beaches, you should be able to walk to Jaffa via the Tel Aviv Promenade.
+No matter the location of your hotel, as long as you are adjacent to the Tel Aviv beaches, you should be able to walk to Old Jaffa via the Tel Aviv Promenade and enjoy a straightforward walk from Tel Aviv to Jaffa.

 My hotel was located across the street from Jerusalem Beach.
-To get to Jaffa, I walked past Blue Flag Beach, Aviv Beach, Guela Beach, Banana Beach, Tapium Beach, and Charles Clore Beach.
+To get to Jaffa, I walked past Blue Flag Beach, Aviv Beach, Guela Beach, Banana Beach, Tupim Beach, and Charles Clore Beach.

-When walking from the Tel Aviv beaches to Jaffa, visitors have the option of walking on the Tel Avi Promenade paths or walking in the warm Mediterranean sand.
-Regardless of your choice, I highly recommend spending the one hour walking from the Tel Aviv Beaches to Jaffa.
+When walking from the Tel Aviv beaches to Jaffa, visitors have the option of walking on the Tel Aviv Promenade paths or walking in the warm Mediterranean sand.
+Regardless of your choice, I highly recommend spending the one hour walking from the Tel Aviv beaches to Jaffa as part of your Tel Aviv/Jaffa itinerary.

 To get to Jaffa from the Tel Aviv beaches, I began by walking out of my hotel and crossing the street to Jerusalem Beach.
 After spending a few minutes exploring Jerusalem Beach, I walked back to the Tel Aviv Promenade and headed towards Jaffa.